Michaeliscool123/Light/README.md

-This is a light control it help you close and open light.
-It also helps you save energy use, messuring the temperature and it's also connected with google real time firebase.
+This is a light control that helps you close and open lights.
+It also helps you save energy use, measuring the temperature and it's also connected with Google Realtime Firebase.
+Control the lamp here: (Superlightening.com)